At a Glance

 ✨Tip Number 1

-Familiarise yourself with the specific mortgage debt collection processes and regulations.
-Understanding the legal framework will not only boost your confidence during interviews but also demonstrate your commitment to the role.
+Familiarise yourself with mortgage debt collection processes and the relevant financial regulations.
+This knowledge will not only help you understand the role better but also demonstrate your commitment to the position during any discussions.

 ✨Tip Number 2